top of page

 Georgia Francis is a spoken word poet, artist, and writer from Scotland.
 She holds a first class honours degree in English Literature and Creative Writing from the Open University.

 Francis’ debut poetry collection, Fainting Girl, depicts her experiences with adolescence, chronic illness, disability, love, and sexuality.
-It released on March 11th 2025, published by Quiet Island.
-Francis was included in Quiet Island's 2024 annual anthology.
+It released on March 11th 2025, published by Quiet Island (formerly Speculative Books).
+Francis was longlisted in Black Cat Poetry Press' Turning Points Competition and will be published in the competition anthology releasing 2026.
+Francis was included in Speculative Books' annual anthology, The SpecBook 2024.
 Three of her poems were featured in Issue 14 of Wishbone Words.

 Francis has performed her spoken word at numerous poetry events in Glasgow including, Quiet Island's Poetry at Inn Deep, Imogen Stirling's Soul Food Poetry, and The Empowered Woman Project's spoken word night.
 In 2019, she supported poet, filmmaker, and musician Sean Lionadh at his debut book launch.